 I need to cancel my registration.
 How do I get a refund?

-You may receive a partial refund (less a $50 processing fee) up until thirty days before the beginning of the session in which you are enrolled.
+You may receive a partial refund (less a $50 processing fee) up until thirty (30) calendar days before the beginning of the session in which you are enrolled.
 If you must cancel with thirty days or less remaining until the beginning of the session for which you are registered, no refund is available.
-All refunds will be issued by check approximately two weeks from the time of the request.
+All refunds will be issued by check within ten (10) business days from the time of the request.
 Main Street Theater may cancel a class if enrollment is insufficient.
 If a class is cancelled, any payment will be refunded in full.
 No full or partial refunds or compensation will be made if class must be canceled due to natural disasters such as weather events or epidemics.
-Contact the Education Office by emailing either email@example.com or firstname.lastname@example.org to begin the refund process.

 We provide receipts only if requested.
-Please direct your request to Lauren Evans at email@example.com.
+Please direct your request to Jonathan Minchew-Gonzalez.
 Receipts are issued only once a session has been completed, and will not be issued in advance of a session.
+You will receive it within ten (10) business days from when your request is received, so please plan accordingly.

 How do I contact my child or his/her teacher during the camp day?